kylejcaron/nyc_playgrounds/README.md

 The Tax Return dataset presented an interesting challenge in that there were roughly 200 different features, and a lot of multicollinearity.

 For most variables, there were two associated features, for example, `Total Income Amount` (The _Amount_ variable, specified with an `A`) and `Number of Returns with Total Income` (the _Number of Returns_ variable, specified with an `N`).
 These feature pairs are obviously collinear, so I chose to do a logical dimensionality reduction: Normalizing the `Amount` by the `Number of Returns` for each item.
-This turned the feature pair into __Average Amount per Eligible return__. *To be clear, I decided to fit a model with and without this dimensionality reduction and achieved similar results.*
+This turned the feature pair into __Average Amount per Eligible return__. *To be clear, I decided to fit a model with and without this dimensionality reduction and achieved similar results, however they were better moderately with this dimensionality reduction.*

-After this Dimensionality reduction, I was still left with 100 features.
+After this dimensionality reduction, I was still left with 100 features.
 A heatmap is shown below:

 ![heatmap](data/img/heatmap.png)